Introduction to R: Session 01

 ## [1] "Beech" "Spruce" "Beech"

-Using labels, the values represented externally are the result of the mapping from levels
+Using labels, the values represented externally are the result of the mapping from levels to labels

 (tmp <- factor(x = c("Beech", "Spruce", "Beech"),